November 26, 2024 - 3 min read

 add_header Access-Control-Allow-Origin '*';

-return 301 https://social.consultatron.com$request_uri;
+return 301 https://m.consultatron.com$request_uri;

 }